-Fig. 1 Area of study.
-Malaga province is represented, being the red line the location of the coast of Malaga in the Alboran sea.
-Geographic situation and the surface circulation of the Alboran Sea are represented.
+Fig. 1.
+Area of study.
+The province of Malaga is represented, being the red line the location of the coast of Malaga in the Alboran sea.
+Geographical situation and the surface circulation of the Alboran Sea are represented.
 Arrows represent stream lines, and Western (WAG), and Eastern (EAG) Alboran gyres are shown.